MaianneThornton/50in50_AutoTextEffect/README.md

 ### Continued development🔮

-I also plan on continuing to practice using event listeners to make my pages more functional.
+I also plan implementing this effect in the hero section of my portfolio.

 ### I'm really proud of these code snippets✂️